iotauth/iotauth/examples/filesharing/README.md

 6. Run './entity_downloader ../downloader.config', to execute net1.downloader.

 7. Run './entity_uploader ../uploader.config ../plain_text.txt ../addReader.txt' in a separate terminal, to execute net1.uploader.

+# Security for File System Manager

+File System Manager manages the information for the file such as file hash value, key id, and provider info.
+If someone attacks File System Manager and knows the information, this information can be used in either ways.
+Therefore, we need to enhance the security for File System Manager.
+SST's Auth can provides secure session key to File System Manager and we add Auth's communication policy and implement the code for security as Python API in *$ROOT/entity/python/*.

+# How to run examples with security

+For this section, we use *$ROOT* for the root directory of this repository.

+### To generate credentials for example Auths and entities, and to create example Auth databases

+The process is the same as the above example.

+### To run IPFS (in command line)

+The process is the same as the above example.

+### To run example Auths (in command line)

+The process is the same as the above example.

+### To run example filesystem manager with security

+1. Change directories to *$ROOT/examples/filesharing/*.

+2. Run 'python3 secure_filesystem_manager.py filesystem_manager.config' to execute filesystem manager.

+### To run example entities written in C language

+See README.md under *entity/c/* to know specific process.

+1. Run 'git submodule update --remote' to move the ipfs submodule for filesharing.

+2. Change directories to *$ROOT/entity/c/ipfs_examples/*

+3. Run 'mkdir build && cd build'

+4. Run 'cmake ../' to make the Makefile for build.

+5. Run 'make'

+6. Run './secure_entity_downloader ../secure_downloader.config', to execute net1.downloader.

+7. Run './secure_entity_uploader ../secure_uploader.config ../plain_text.txt ../addReader.txt' in a separate terminal, to execute net1.uploader.